pcarbo/bmapathway/README.md

   included in our analyses.

-+ The **[mhc](MATLAB/mhc)** folder contains a couple functions used to specify the annotations corresponding to the major histocompatibility complex (MHC) and the "extended" MHC.
++ The **[mhc](MATLAB/mhc)** folder contains a couple functions used to specify SNP annotations for the major histocompatibility complex (MHC), and for the "extended" MHC.

-+ The **[stats](MATLAB/stats)** folder contains a few functions that calculate various statistical quantities that are useful for the analysis.
++ The **[stats](MATLAB/stats)** folder contains a few functions that output various statistical quantities used in the analysis.

-+ Finally, the **[misc](MATLAB/misc)** folder contains several miscellaneous functions that are used by the other functions.
++ Finally, the **[misc](MATLAB/misc)** folder contains several miscellaneous subroutines used in other functions.

 ###Downloading and using the MATLAB code